Deepakdubey90/django_otp/README.md

-# django otp
+# Django OTP

-django_otp is a python package for OTP intergation in django based application with Twillo messageing service.
+Python package for OTP integreation in django based applications with Twillo Messageing service.